 Working the Angles for Content Creation

 Cynics say that the best ideas have been plucked to death.
 To me, an incurable optimist, originality is constant and ongoing because human society is always in a state of constant regeneration.
+But that's probably just me.
+More important, not everyone is a writer with 30 years under his belt.

 A master plank cutter studies a log of prime lumber carefully before he cuts it into planks.
 He studies the grain and other features to predict how it will produce certain characteristics in the final product.
 He may cut into knots or grain to make interesting patterns.
 He may include rot or burns for a splash of color.
 He may cut straight along the grain to produce strong and rigid planks.